 An experienced back-office team will deal with your broking and other admin requirements such as broking policies, setting up client records and dealing with changes during the policy term.
 They will also deal with financial matters like client-money handling and insurer reconciliation.

 As a new player in the world of insurance brokers, building a good reputation is key to your success.
 Having an efficient IT system in place, which enhances the service you give to both customers and insurance companies is essential.
 Insurance is now digitally driven – your IT system should reflect this.

-There are many out there, but as an AR with Momentum, you’ll benefit from using a market-leading insurance broking platform: Acturis.
+There are many out there, but as a Momentum partner, you’ll benefit from using a market-leading insurance broking platform: Acturis.
 It’s a straightforward, effective platform with e-trading capabilities designed to meet the requirements of your business.

 Without a doubt, the most important and daunting aspect of entering the insurance market is making sure you meet and maintain the regulatory requirements of the FCA.
 This is no tick-box exercise; it’s a constant round of keeping up to date with changing regulation, fees and reporting.
 Getting authorised to do business can take months, and without professional expertise, it will take a lot longer.

 Being an AR moves the regulatory burden from you, the broker, to us, your Principal.
 Compliance advice is just a phone call away.
 You’ll get advance notification of any changes in regulations which may affect your business, and we’ll provide you with a governance framework which satisfies FCA requirements.

 As part of the Momentum broker network, you’ll also benefit from:

 • a shorter authorisation process as we are already FCA approved

 • no authorisation costs